huangc/WGtalenTarget/data/REPORT-VarYB.md

+### Number of the Deletion Fingerprints (DFP) of the sample cultivars:
-### Considering of deletions in size 20-5000 bp and located in genic region plus up-/down- stream 100bp, the number of deletions in the cultivars are:
+DFP are deletions of the assembled contigs when compared to the reference genome.
+They are further restricted to size 20-5000 bp and located in genic region plus up-/down- stream 100bp.

 #### Temperate japonica
 * GINMASARI: 387